Aunt Jemima's replacement is hitting store shelves nationwide - KTVZ

 Products in the new packaging will continue shipping over the next few months, the company said, so they’re not available everywhere just yet.

 “Retailers transition at different paces,” the brand said.
-“We are working closely with our retail partners to get the new Pearl Milling Company packaging on shelves over the next few months.
-People may still see some products under the old brand name as we work through the transition.”
+“We are working closely with our retail partners to get the new Pearl Milling Company packaging on shelves. … People may still see some products under the old brand name as we work through the transition.”

 Where you can get Pearl Milling Company products